-1. Hold the [TAP] foot switch for 1.1 seconds until Discovery displays the preset you are on (for example, Part 11).

-2. Use the [TAP] switch to increment the preset by 1 and the [BYPASS] switch to decrement the preset by 1.

-3. To revert back to view the delay time on the display and reverting the foot switches to the normal functions, hold the [TAP] switch for half a second.
+- 1. Hold the [TAP] foot switch for 1.1 seconds until Discovery displays the preset you are on (for example, [Part of the second of the sec - 2.
+Use the [TAP] switch to increment the preset by 1 and the [BYPASS] switch to decrement the preset by 1. - 3.
+To revert back to view the delay time on the display and reverting the foot switches to the normal functions, hold the [TAP] switch for half a second.